Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 </details>

 <br/>

-## We Need Readers!

-In addition to our panel of Judges, we rely on a team of Readers to help narrow down the entries and select the winners. **You can be a Reader and still submit an entry!** We'll make sure you don't get assigned your own entry.

-If you are interested in being a Reader, please fill out **[The Application Form](https://docs.google.com/forms/d/e/1FAIpQLSc4o6DSVXGE35JYl6RTIe_gRkGpzUfxxJIuZy7x3rC1KVVa5w/viewform?usp=sf_link)**.
-You have until September 30th to apply.

-As a Reader you'll be assigned a number of entries to evaluate; from those you select your top 5 entries.
-Finalists are determined by the choices Reader's make.
-In the past most Readers took about 10 hours to read through and make their selections.

-Readers play a valuable role in this event, and we're glad to reward our hard-working readers with some [cool prizes](/prizes)!

 ## Winner Criteria
 The criteria that Readers and Judges will use to evaluate each entry.
 All entries submitted are deemed to be role-playing games, and they will be judged on the following merits: